 The conclusion is clear.
 If you do not address your customers’ concerns online, they will take action.
-John Souza, founder of Social Media Marketing University, puts it this way:
+John Souza, the founder of Social Media Marketing University, puts it this way:

 “So many brands are buying into the ‘friending equals spending’ mentality.
 They want the benefits of social media but aren’t truly aware of the investment of effort that’s required to see a return.
-As a result, this lack of effort rarely produces desired results and can lead to alienation of customers, fans and followers.
+As a result, this lack of effort rarely produces desired results and can lead to alienation of customers, fans, and followers.
 It can even escalate to a backlash of negativity.”